vk-cs/docs-public/docs/en/main/base/k8s/concepts/overview/overview.md

 - Management of [cluster](../../operations/manage-cluster) and [groups of nodes](../../operations/manage-node-group) using VK Cloud personal account and VK Cloud own Terraform provider.

-- Manage Kubernetes objects and resources after [connecting to the cluster](../../connect/) using `kubectl` or Kubernetes Dashboard.
+- Manage Cloud Containers objects and resources after [connecting to the cluster](../../connect/) using `kubectl` or Kubernetes Dashboard.

 - Automatic and manual [cluster scaling](../../operations/scale).